 But, if authoritarian parenting is so harmful, why do some parents continue to do it?

 The explanation is that old habits are difficult to break.
-People who were raised by authoritarian parents are prone to adopting their parents’ behaviours.
+People who were raised by authoritarian parents are prone to adopting their parents’ behaviors.

 Another factor is that authoritarian parenting is more convenient.
 It’s easy to lose your cool, but keeping your cool when you’re upset requires effort.
 Even parents who were reared in a strict family might have difficulties.

 The reality is that no one is flawless.
 From time to time, we all make errors or lose our cool.
 What matters is that you acknowledge your errors when they occur.

 Learn from your mistakes and be honest with your children about them.
 This not only sets a good example, but it also promotes attachment and positive connections.